 India's data science job market has grown rapidly but operates on a fundamentally different compensation scale.
 Per Glassdoor India and AmbitionBox 2024 data, entry-level earns INR 600,000-1,200,000 (approximately $7,200-$14,500), mid-level earns INR 1,500,000-3,000,000 (approximately $18,000-$36,000), and senior/lead earns INR 3,500,000-8,000,000 (approximately $42,000-$96,000).

 Indian operations of US multinationals (Google India, Microsoft India, Flipkart) pay at the top of these ranges and sometimes extend equity tied to US parent company stock.
-The cost of living differential is significant -- purchasing power in India makes these figures more competitive in context, but the gap with US absolute compensation remains wide.
+A senior data scientist at Google India might earn INR 5,000,000-8,000,000 in base plus significant RSUs, making total compensation highly competitive by Indian standards.
+The cost of living differential is significant -- purchasing power in major Indian cities makes these figures more competitive in context than the dollar conversions suggest.

-Data analyst roles primarily use SQL, Excel, and BI tools to answer defined business questions and earn substantially less than data scientists.
-US median base salary for data analysts is approximately $75,000-$85,000 according to BLS 2023 data, with senior analysts reaching $110,000-$130,000 at tech companies.
+Data analyst roles primarily use SQL, Excel, and BI tools to answer defined business questions.
+US median base salary is approximately $75,000-$85,000 according to BLS 2023 data, with senior analysts reaching $110,000-$130,000 at tech companies.
+The skill bar is lower, and the ceiling is correspondingly lower -- but the path to entry is also more accessible, and demand is strong.

-Data scientists occupy the middle ground, commanding a premium over analysts for their statistical modelling, machine learning, and Python/R proficiency.
+Data scientists occupy the middle ground, commanding a premium over analysts for their statistical modeling, machine learning, and Python/R proficiency.
 US median is around $108,000 base, with wide variance by level and company.

 How Total Compensation Packages Are Structured

-Understanding your total compensation requires breaking down each component:
+Understanding your total compensation requires looking beyond the headline number to each component's characteristics:

 Annual bonus typically runs 10-15% of base at mid-size companies and 15-25% at financial services firms.
-At tech companies, bonuses are often smaller in percentage terms but are supplemented by equity.
+At tech companies, bonuses are often smaller in percentage terms (10-20%) but are supplemented by equity.
 Bonuses are usually tied to company performance, team performance, and individual ratings -- meaning they are not guaranteed.
+In a bad year, your bonus might be 50-70% of target; in a strong year, it might be 120-150%.

 Equity (RSUs at public companies) vests over four years typically with a one-year cliff.
-A $100,000 RSU grant that vests over four years adds $25,000 per year in pre-tax compensation assuming the stock price holds.
-At fast-growing companies, RSU grants can appreciate significantly; at struggling companies, they can become worthless.
-Most Levels.fyi submissions report the annualised value of RSUs at grant, which can be misleading if the stock moves substantially.
+A $200,000 RSU grant that vests over four years adds $50,000 per year in pre-tax compensation assuming the stock price holds.
+At fast-growing companies, RSU grants can appreciate significantly -- a data scientist who joined Meta in early 2023 with a standard RSU package saw their equity value increase by over 150% through early 2025 as the stock price rose from approximately $130 to over $600.
+Conversely, those who joined in 2021 at peak stock prices experienced the opposite.

 Sign-on bonuses are used to bridge equity vesting gaps when switching employers.
 A company trying to recruit someone away from unvested RSUs may offer a $50,000-$100,000 sign-on to compensate for what is left on the table.
-These are non-recurring and should not be counted in your running annual compensation figure.
+These are non-recurring and should not be counted in your running annual compensation figure, but they are a legitimate and negotiable part of the offer.

 Benefits -- health insurance, 401(k) matching, employer HSA contributions, and paid parental leave -- have real monetary value that varies dramatically between employers.
-A tech company with fully covered health insurance and a 4% 401(k) match is paying several thousand dollars more in effective compensation than a company where you cover your own premiums.
+A tech company with fully covered family health insurance (worth roughly $25,000-$30,000 annually) and a 4% 401(k) match is paying several thousand dollars more in effective compensation than a company where you cover your own premiums.
+The 2024 Glassdoor survey found that 80% of employees would prefer additional benefits over a pay raise, though this preference varies by career stage and financial situation.

 Industry Pay Differences

-Not all data science jobs pay equally even at the same level:
+Not all data science jobs pay equally, even at the same level and experience:

-Highest-paying industries: Technology (especially FAANG and AI-focused companies), quantitative finance (hedge funds, prop trading, investment banks), and defence/intelligence contracting.
-Compensation at top-tier hedge funds for quant data scientists can exceed $500,000-$1,000,000 total comp at senior levels, exceeding even FAANG rates.
+Highest-paying industries: Technology (especially FAANG and AI-focused companies), quantitative finance (hedge funds, prop trading firms, investment banks), and defense/intelligence contracting.
+Compensation at top-tier hedge funds like Two Sigma, DE Shaw, Citadel, and Jane Street for quant data scientists can exceed $500,000-$1,000,000 in total compensation at senior levels, exceeding even FAANG rates.
+These firms compete directly with big tech for the same talent pool.

-Mid-range industries: Consulting, SaaS companies outside the top tier, e-commerce, and digital media.
-These industries offer competitive compensation with more work-life balance and clearer path to domain expertise.
+Mid-range industries: Consulting firms (McKinsey QuantumBlack, BCG Gamma), SaaS companies outside the top tier, e-commerce, digital media, and pharmaceutical companies.
+These industries offer competitive compensation with often better work-life balance and clearer paths to domain expertise.

-Lower-paying industries: Government agencies, nonprofits, traditional retail, and regional healthcare systems.
-The spread between top and bottom industry is roughly 2x to 3x at the senior level -- a senior data scientist at a hedge fund may take home $350,000 total compensation while a counterpart at a state government agency earns $120,000.
+Lower-paying industries: Government agencies, nonprofits, traditional retail, academic institutions, and regional healthcare systems.
+The spread between top and bottom industry is roughly 2x to 3x at the senior level -- a senior data scientist at a hedge fund may take home $400,000 total compensation while a counterpart at a state government agency earns $130,000.

 Use BLS data to establish a credible floor.
-The OEWS median is conservative but defensible as an anchor in salary discussions.
+The OEWS median is conservative but defensible as an anchor in salary discussions with companies that may not be familiar with tech-specific compensation.

 Use Glassdoor for industry and city-specific benchmarks.
 Filter by company size and read the methodology notes to understand what the figures include.